nitrictech/docs/docs/reference/storage/file-write.md

-Write a file to a bucket
+Write a file to a bucket.

 ```javascript
 import { bucket } from '@nitric/sdk';